brainbrix/puzzles-brainteasers-list/README.md

 * https://github.com/sharkdp/quizzity A geographical quiz where you have to guess the location of capitals and big cities around the world
 * https://github.com/sharkdp/cube-composer Compose a series of transformations to reach a given result of cubes.
 * https://github.com/tobspr/shapez.io shapez.io is an open source base building game inspired by factorio!
 Available on web & steam
+* https://brainsporthero.com/mix/list Multiple brain games to play online

 ## Sudoku